ravellom/moodle_csv_prof/README.md

 This project is under development and open for collaboration

 ## Available versions
-For users of the Ministry of Higher Education of Cuba: http://moodlestats.ucf.edu.cu/ Heroku version: https://moodle-py.herokuapp.com/ (Version with limitations imposed by Heroku)
+For users from the Ministry of Higher Education of Cuba: http://moodlestats.ucf.edu.cu/ Heroku version: https://moodle-py.herokuapp.com/ (Version with limitations imposed by Heroku)